+ Why should I get Botox?

-We book 15 minute appointments for botox to include your signing a consent, cleansing your skin with alcohol wipes and the injections.
+We book 15 minute appointments for botox which includes: consent signing, cleansing your skin with alcohol wipes, and the injections.

 + What does Botox unit mean?

-Botox and Dysport are measured by their amount of units and therefore volume is irrelevant.
-We know there are standardized units required for the average person to see reduction of muscle movement.
-It’s also important to understand that Botox unit is different than a Dysport unit.
+Botox and Dysport are measured by their amount of units, and therefore volume is irrelevant.
+There are standardized units required for the average person to see reduction of muscle movement.
+It’s also important to understand that a Botox unit is different than a Dysport unit.

 + Will I bruise?

 Because we are living beings and have fine blood vessels all over our skin, so there is always a chance you could bruise.
 Dr. Tokarz will use fine needles and magnifier lenses when injecting in order to reduce your risk.
 If you take any NSAIDS (motrin, ibuprofen, aleve, apirin, excedrin), fish oil, or have consumed alcohol in the last 24 hours, then your risk of bruising does increase.
 If Dr. Tokarz anticipates a bruise, she’ll use a cold pack and pressure to reduce it.
 She may suggest you eat fresh pineapple which has a chemical in it that could make bruising go away fast.

 These medications last an average of 14 weeks.

 Most patients do not feel discomfort from injections except for a minor needle stick.
 The medication itself does not feel painful.